biblius/validify/README.md

 ## Errors

 The main ValidationError is an enum with 2 variants, Field and Schema.
-Field errors are, as the name suggests, created when fields fail validation and are usually automatically generated unless using custom handlers (custom field validation always must return a result whose Err variant is ValidationError).
+Field errors are, as the name suggests, created when fields fail validation and are usually automatically generated unless using custom handlers (custom field validation functions always must return a result whose Err variant is ValidationError).

 If you want to provide a message along with the error, you can directly specify it in the attribute (the same goes for the code), for example: